skybert/skybert-net/src/linux/2025-the-way-i-work.md

 series.
 The sound is good, the noise cancelling adequate and they're comfortable to wear.

+## Operating system

+I love [Arch Linux](https://archlinux.org/) and use it both for work and my home desktop computers.
+Debian is still my preferred server operating system, but on the desktop, Arch rules supreme.

+Arch gives me the latest versions of desktop application and environments, without seemingly ever to break my system.
+I upgrade _all_ the packages _every_ day, but cannot remmeber anything breaking.
+It's big feat.

+Another thing I dig about Arch, is that I don't need Flatpak, Snaps or AppImages.
+Everything's either in the official repositories or in AUR.
+I never need to install a package a different way, I just use one
+command: [paru](https://github.com/Morganamilo/paru). paru deals with both official and AUR pacakges.

 ## Desktop environment

 For seven years now, I've been using [i3](https://i3wm.org/).
 I like it more and more, how it stays out of the way and lets me get on with my work.
 It's highly configurable, and I've had a stable setup for years.

+As is normal with i3, I have <kbd>Alt</kbd> +
+<kbd>&lt;number&gt;</kbd> shortcuts to jump to any of the 10 virtual
+workspaces.
+I've configured the window manager to always open certain apps on dedicated workspaces.
+For instance, my coding editor is always on workspace `1`, my web browser windows always on workspace `2` and so on.
+Thus, I can blindly hit <kbd>Alt</kbd> + <kbd>2</kbd> and be sure I'll instantly see my browser tabs.

+My workspaces are as follows:

+1. Editor
+2. Web browser
+3. Terminals
+4. Secondary coding environment
+5. Whatever goes
+6. Whatever goes
+7. Whatever goes
+8. Snapshot manager and VPN
+9. Music and sound control
+10. Personal chat

+I prioritise screen real estate, so I have no window decorations, no toolbar, no notificaiton area, no nothing.
+The mouse has no use apart from clicking around on websites 😃

 Apart from [my i3 configuration itself](https://gitlab.com/skybert/my-little-friends/-/blob/master/i3/config#L1),